google/docsy-example/content/en/docs/Examples/Notebooks/Tidegauge/tidetable_tutorial.md

 ```python
 tg.read_hlw(filnam, date_start, date_end)
 ```

+    /usr/share/miniconda/envs/coast/lib/python3.8/site-packages/coast/data/tidegauge.py:564: UserWarning: Converting non-nanosecond precision datetime values to nanosecond precision.
+This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
+This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time. dataset = dataset.assign_coords(time=("time", time))
+    /usr/share/miniconda/envs/coast/lib/python3.8/site-packages/coast/data/tidegauge.py:564: UserWarning: Converting non-nanosecond precision datetime values to nanosecond precision.
+This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
+This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time. dataset = dataset.assign_coords(time=("time", time))

 Show dataset.
 If timezone is specified then it is presented as requested, otherwise uses UTC.